vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key3: 1d71b2f708

 *** =instructions3
-Get the number of films released between 1950 and 2000 that were in French, and released in the USA.
+Get the number of films released between 1950 and 2000 that were in French and released in the USA.
 *** =solution3
 ```{sql}
 SELECT COUNT(*)